sadaqah-made-easy/sadaqah-made-easy-website/README.md

 ### Mobile App Development

-These optimized JSON data files provide all the necessary information for building a performant mobile app that mirrors the website's functionality.
+These JSON data files provide all the necessary information for building a performant mobile app that mirrors the website's functionality.
 The data structure is designed for efficient consumption in mobile app frameworks like React Native or Flutter.

 For implementation details, see the public data documentation at `/public-data-docs` on your deployed site.